jsheppard95/PyBer_Analysis/README.md

 drivers in urban cities relative to other types.
 It is therefore advised to focus resources primarily in urban settings.

-We also see from
+We also find from
-[Plot of Total Fare by City Type](analysis/PyBer_fare_summary.png) that late February to early March provide the largest total fares for each city type, suggesting this may be an ideal time to increase the number of drivers to accommodate this increased demand.
+[Plot of Total Fare by City Type](analysis/PyBer_fare_summary.png) that late February to early March provide the highest total fares for each city type, suggesting this may be an ideal time to increase the number of drivers to accommodate this increased demand.

-Finally, we see that the month of March provides particularly low fares in suburban and rural cities.
+Finally, we note that the month of March provides particularly low fares in suburban and rural cities.
 It therefore may be wise to move resources from these types of cities to urban ones at this time in order to counter this decline.